imbei/mainzelliste-doc/README.md

 ## Firewall

 You should secure your server with a firewall.
-Here we use local linux firewall with 'ufw' interface. 'ufw' should be there by default.
+Here we use local linux firewall with `ufw` interface. `ufw` should be there by default.

 ```Shell
 ufw status